michalc/aiodnsresolver/README.md

 ## Scope

-The scope of this project is deliberately restricted to operations that are used to resolve A or AAAA records: to resolve a domain name to its IP addresses, and have similar responsibilities to `gethostbyname`.
+The scope of this project is deliberately restricted to operations that are used to resolve A or AAAA records: to resolve a domain name to its IP addresses so that IP connections can be made, and have similar responsibilities to `gethostbyname`.
 Some limited extra behaviour is present/may be added, but great care is taken to prevent scope creep, especially to not add complexity that isn't required to resolve A or AAAA records.

 - UDP queries are made, but not TCP.
 DNS servers must support UDP, and it's impossible for a single A and AAAA record to not fit into the maximum size of a UDP DNS response, 512 bytes.
 There may be other data that the DNS server would return in TCP connections, but this isn't required to resolve a domain name to a single IP address.

   It is technically possible that in the case of extremely high numbers of A or AAAA records for a domain, they would not fit in a single UDP message.
-However, this is extremely unlikely, and in this unlikely case, extremely unlikely to affect applications in any meaningful way.
+However, this is extremely unlikely, and in this unlikely case, extremely unlikely to affect target applications in any meaningful way.
+If a truncated message is received, a warning is logged.

 - The resolver is a _stub_ resolver: it delegates the responsibility of recursion to the nameserver(s) it queries.
 In the vast majority of envisioned use cases this is acceptable, since the nameservers in `/etc/resolve.conf` will be recursive.